folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 These are all R3 (Kiwi) modules.

 The backend of the new tenant is ready.
-Now, you have to set up a Stripes instance for the frontend of the tenant.
+Now, you have to set up a new Stripes instance for the frontend of the tenant.

 ### II.v.
 Build an R3-2021 FOLIO Stripes platform